Toni Jo Henry: Murder of Joseph P. Calloway

 Toni Jo then began contemplating plans to break her husband out of Huntsville Prison.
-She recruited an accomplice, an ex-con and army deserter named Harold 'Arkie' Burks, who claimed to know the layout of the penitentiary.
+She recruited an accomplice, an ex-con and army deserter named Horace Finnon 'Arkie' Burks, who claimed to know the layout of the penitentiary.
 The pair devised a plan to rob a bank, in hopes of securing money to aid in breaking Claude Henry out of jail.
 Two teenagers were persuaded to break into a gun store and steal guns and ammunition for them to use.
 Joseph P. Calloway was delivering a Ford Coupe to a friend when he happened upon Toni Jo and Arkie Burks who were hitchhiking.
 Unaware of their plan, he offered to give the two a ride.

 As they drove past Jennings, Louisiana, Toni Jo and Arkie robbed Calloway at gunpoint.
 They proceeded to lock him in the trunk of his car and drive down a country road.
 The duo planned to use the Ford as a getaway vehicle; however, they soon decided to pull the car over on a country track.
 Calloway was ordered out of the car.
 He was then ushered into a field and told to strip as Henry wanted a change of clothes for her husband when they broke him out of prison.
 Calloway was then shot once in the head with a .32 caliber revolver and died at the scene.

 When they reached Camden, Arkansas, Arkie became concerned about how far Henry would go to break her husband out of prison and left her, taking the car.